matflores/goban-slack/README.md

 Write `/goban` in any Slack channel and GobanSlack will create an empty Go board at [Goban](http://goban.co) and will post the link to the new board in the same channel so that anyone on that channel can see the board and/or play.

+Optionally, you can pass the board size as the first argument of the `/goban` command, as in `/goban 9` or `/goban 13`.
+If the board size is not specified, a standard 19x19 board will be created.

 ## Credits

 [Goban](http://goban.co) was created and is maintained by [Lucas Nasif](http://lucasnasif.com).